kotalsumit/compose-super-charts/CONTRIBUTING.md

 For larger changes, open an issue or discussion first.
 Small bug fixes, docs updates, and sample app improvements can go straight to a pull request.

+By submitting a contribution, you agree that it will be licensed under the same Apache License 2.0 terms as the rest of the project.

 A good PR usually includes:

 - A short explanation of the chart or behavior being changed.